Years and Years (TV series): Production

 In June 2018, the BBC announced that Russell T Davies would write Years and Years, which was described as "an epic drama following a family over 15 years of unstable political, economical and technological advances".
 Davies noted that he had been aiming to write the drama series for almost two decades.

-In October 2018, it was announced that Emma Thompson had joined the cast as Vivienne Rook (who shares a name with another of Davies' characters, a journalist in the Doctor Who episode "The Sound of Drums"), alongside Rory Kinnear, T'Nia Miller, Russell Tovey, Jessica Hynes, Lydia West, Ruth Madeley, and Anne Reid.
+In October 2018, Emma Thompson joined the cast as Vivienne Rook (who shares a name with another of Davies' characters, a journalist in the Doctor Who episode "The Sound of Drums"), alongside Rory Kinnear, T'Nia Miller, Russell Tovey, Jessica Hynes, Lydia West, Ruth Madeley, and Anne Reid.
 Years and Years was cast by Andy Pryor.
 It was also announced that the series would be directed by Simon Cellan Jones.

 Filming began in Manchester on 22 October 2018 and was completed on 17 March 2019.
 Locations included Trafford Park for the refugee camp and Altcar Training Camp, Liverpool for the "Erstwhile" site.

 In order to cement the idea that the series was looking forward from the present day, the first episode was edited on the day it aired to include a radio news broadcast referencing the death of Doris Day, which had occurred the day prior.